 Why Teachers Matter

-Income, language, ability, and race too often predict academic achievement in Seattle.
-Schools can and must be an important means to change and dismantle these inequities and improve educational outcomes for students.
+Schools can and must be an important means to change and dismantle social inequities and improve educational outcomes for students.
 While Seattle educators have long been committed to this work, the persistence of inequity requires us to act with increased urgency and collaboration with the community.
 The Seattle Teacher Residency deepens this commitment by recruiting, preparing, supporting and protecting teachers equipped to make sure that each student excels and feels connected to the school community, regardless of circumstance.

 Our Core Values

 Every student deserves a teacher who:

-- Knows and draws upon the assets of the communities in which their students live.
+- Draws upon the assets of the communities in which their students live.

 - Has deep subject matter knowledge.

 - Thrives on opportunities to learn and collaborate with their colleagues, community and profession.

 - Demonstrates leadership and perseveres through challenging circumstances in the classroom and beyond.